transentis/bptk_py/docs/usage/installation.rst

 Installation
 ############

-Like every piece of software, BPTK_Py and its dependencies have to be installed correctly.
+Like every piece of software, BPTK-Py and its dependencies have to be installed correctly.

 If you already have a running Python and Jupyter environment, ``pip install BPTK-Py`` or ``pip3 install BPTK-Py`` will do!